The Wine Alchemy Privacy Policy

 Other Wine Alchemy Policies

-In principle, Wine Alchemy opposes Artificial Intelligence (AI) and Surveillance Capitalism and supports the concept of Humane Technology.
+As a matter of principle, Wine Alchemy opposes Artificial Intelligence (AI) and Surveillance Capitalism and supports the concepts of Human Authorship and Humane Technology.
 This stance informs other Wine Alchemy policies.

 A) No Advertising Policy